mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 There are two ways to best minimize your chances of brownouts.
 The first way (that is multi-purpose) is ramprate.
-It prevents the motors from drawing maximum amperage immediately, by forcing a ‘ramp-up’ of the motor controller output voltage, averting brownouts.
+It prevents the motors from drawing maximum amperage immediately, by forcing a ‘ramp-up' of the motor controller output voltage, averting brownouts.
 The other purpose of ramprate is to keep from braking traction, by stopping the wheels from accelerating too rapidly.
 The second way to prevent brownouts is using current limiting.
 We used Falcon500 with the integrated Talon motor controller.
 Once we found the correct level to set the limiting at, it worked